Hoshimachi Suisei

-Hoshimachi Suisei (星街すいせい) is a Japanese virtual YouTuber.
+Hoshimachi Suisei (星街すいせい) is a Japanese singer and virtual YouTuber.
 She began posting videos as an independent creator in March 2018.
 In May 2019, she became affiliated with Hololive Production through their newly created music label, INoNaKa Music, before joining the agency's main branch later the same year.
 Her YouTube activity consists primarily of live streaming herself singing karaoke, playing video games, talking to her fans, or collaborating with other talents.
 She is particularly well known among fans for her skill at Tetris and her singing ability.
+As of March 2024, she has 2.11 million subscribers and 731 million views on YouTube.

-As of January 2023, she has 1.7 million subscribers on YouTube.
 As a singer, she released a digital single "Next Color Planet" in March 2020, which peaked at 5th on the Oricon daily digital single ranking, and another, "Ghost", in April 2021, which peaked at 1st.
-Additionally, her first album, "Still Still Stellar", was released on 29 September 2021, and peaked at 5th on the Oricon daily album ranking, the highest ever solo VTuber album performance.
+Additionally, her first album, Still Still Stellar, was released on 29 September 2021, and peaked at 5th on the Oricon daily album ranking, the highest ever solo VTuber album performance.
 Outside of her streaming and musical activity, she has appeared on Japanese television and radio programs as a virtual personality.
+She dreamed of performing at the Budokan one day, a dream she achieved on 1 February 2025.